-There are a lot of fallacies surrounding small children’s pee and poop, and mothercraft nurse Chris Minogue has got to the bottom (hehe) of a quite few in her time as one of our resident Helpline experts.
+There are a lot of fallacies surrounding small children’s pee and poop, and mothercraft nurse Chris Minogue has got to the bottom (sorry) of quite a few in her time as one of our resident Parent School and Helpline experts.

 Spot the difference

 Clarifying the difference between toilet training and toilet timing, Chris says mixed messages abound.

 “In certain cultures, they hold a little baby over a potty and they call that toilet training,” she explains, but in western cultures, the term toilet training is a more autonomous concept.

 Chris says there’s a place for toilet timing – and it’s before parents begin toilet training.

-“Toilet timing is what I do before I toilet train,” Chris explains, “because if you think about little people, if you just go ‘today you’re wearing nappies and tomorrow you’re wearing underpants’, that’s a big call.
-Not only that – you need to sit on a toilet to do a wee!”
+“Toilet timing is what I do before I toilet train,” Chris explains.
+“Because if you think about little people, if you just go ‘today you’re wearing nappies and tomorrow you’re wearing underpants’, that’s a big call.
+Not only that – they suddenly need to sit on a toilet to do a wee!”

 MORE Learning and Development

 “Next, I move to toilet training.
 So now we’re asking the child to tell us.
 So we’re able to say ‘you’ve got your underwear on, there’s the toilet – or the potty – and you just tell Mummy if you need some help to go to the toilet.’”